What is Nisayon?

 Do I need to be a member to enroll my student in Religious School?

 Families with their eldest child in 2nd grade or younger do not need to be members of TBT to enroll in Religious School.
-There is a non-member tuition rate and non-members do not receive the early registration discount.
-To register as a non-member please contact Jessica Paige at email@example.com.
+To register as a non-member please email Jessica Brumer at firstname.lastname@example.org.
 For all other ages, family membership is required for all.

 My child has special needs, dietary restrictions, or a medical condition – what should I do?